This article is about a political union of planets. For other uses, see Terran (disambiguation).

 Geoffrey Tolwyn organized a last-ditch defense of Earth after retreating through several major Confederation systems that were rendered uninhabitable by the Kilrathi.
 Suicide tactics by Confederation marines and the arrival of Free Republic of the Landreich as reinforcements at the last moment allowed the Confederation to repel the Kilrathi invaders just moments before Earth itself was reduced to biological ruin.
 The Confederation fleet was once again, devastated and several planets and Earth cities were completely destroyed.

-After the loss of a large portion of its fleet, the Confederation was in a position to lose the war.
+After the loss of a large portion of it's fleet, military leaders and civilian infrastructure, the Confederation was in a position to lose the war.
 Desperate, plans for various super-weapons were accelerated.
 During this period, as a response to the mishandling of the Kilrathi cease-fire, a military faction known as the Belisarius Group began planning a coup to oust what they considered to be an incompetent civilian government and replace it with military control.
 Eventually, at the verge of defeat after the failure of the Behemoth, the Confederation achieved victory with Christopher Blair’s strike on Kilrah with the Temblor Bomb.

 The next four years included increased political tensions with the Landreich and a number of economic problems with the decrease in military spending.
 In 2673, however, alleged attacks by Border Worlds forces on Confederation space began to occur.
 This led to the Border Worlds Conflict, a short period of tension along Confederation borders with a number of small engagements and raids on both sides, along with an attack on a world using biological weapons by a group later revealed as the Black Lance.
 Eventually, the entire situation was revealed to be a plot headed by Geoffrey Tolwyn and a number of Confederation personnel.
 The plan was to genetically cleanse the human race and prepare them for the next war.
 The discovery of this plot resulted in the end of martial law, which had been in effect throughout the Kilrathi War, and a review of the Confederation military and black projects.